Geometric Vertex Algebras: From Geometric Vertex Algebras to Vertex Algebras

 because the sum is finite. \end{proof} For~$i,j \in \{1,\ldots,m\}$ with~$i < j$, let~$U_{ij}$ be the set of~$z \in \C^m \setminus \Delta$ with~$|z_i - z_j| < \min_{l \neq i,j} |z_l - z_j|$.
 The following proposition is the analogue of Proposition~5.3.6 from~\cite[p.
 167]{CostelloGwilliam} for geometric vertex algebras.
 It expresses products for~$z_i$ close to~$z_j$ in terms of a series in~$z_i -z_j$ and other vertex algebra elements inserted at~$z_j$ and goes by the name of \emph{operator product expansion (OPE)}. \begin{proposition} Let~$\V$ be a geometric vertex algebra and let~$a_1,\ldots,a_m \in \V$.
 For~$z \in U_{ij}$

-with locally normal convergence. \end{proposition} \begin{proof} For fixed~$z_1,\ldots,z_{i-1},z_{i+1},\ldots,z_m$ the l.\,h.\,s. is a holomorphic function of~$z_i$ such that~$z\in U_{ij}$.
-The integral formula for the coefficients of the locally normal Laurent expansion and Proposition~\ref{proposition:ModesInGeometricVertexAlgebra} imply
+with normal convergence. \end{proposition} \begin{proof} For fixed~$z_1,\ldots,z_{i-1},z_{i+1},\ldots,z_m$ the left-hand side is a holomorphic function of~$z_i$ such that~$z\in U_{ij}$.
+The integral formula for the coefficients of the normally convergent Laurent expansion and Proposition~\ref{proposition:ModesInGeometricVertexAlgebra} imply

-\end{proof} \begin{proposition} Assume that the underlying datum~$(\V,\mu)$ of a geometric vertex algebra satisfies all the axioms of a geometric vertex algebra except meromorphicity.
-If~$\V$ is bounded from below, then~$\V$ is meromorphic. \end{proposition} \begin{proof} If~$\V$ is bounded from below, then meromorphicity follows because

-and~$b_{(k)} c$ is zero for~$k$ large enough for degree reasons. \end{proof} The map of Theorem~\ref{theorem:GeometricVertexAlgebrasAndVertexAlgebrasDetailedVersion} is well-defined: \begin{proposition} If~$\V$ is a geometric vertex algebra, then~$\V$ forms a~$\Z$-graded vertex algebra with the above~$Y$,~$T$ and~$\vac$. \end{proposition} \begin{proof} Fix~$\mu$ such that~$(\V,\mu)$ is a geometric vertex algebra.
-Our goal is to check that~$(\V,Y,T,\vac)$ as defined above is a vertex algebra.
-We determine the degrees of~$T$ and~$\vac$ using the action of~$\C^\times$ and the equivariance axiom similarly to how we determined the degrees of the modes in Proposition~\ref{proposition:ModeDefinitionAndDegree}: For all~$z\in \C^\times$,
+\end{proof} \begin{proposition} If~$(\V,\mu)$ is a geometric vertex algebra, then~$(\V,Y_\mu,T_\mu,\vac_\mu)$ is a~$\Z$-graded vertex algebra. \end{proposition} \begin{proof} We determine the degrees of~$T_\mu$ and~$\vac_\mu$ using the action of~$\C^\times$ and the equivariance axiom similarly to how we determined the degrees of the modes in Proposition~\ref{proposition:ModeDefinitionAndDegree}: For all~$z\in \C^\times$,

 so~$\vac\in \V_0 \subseteq \Vbar$ since this shows that~$p_l\vac = 0$ for~$l\neq 0$.
 For all~$z\in \C^\times$ and~$a\in \V$ homogeneous, we have